shaun4727/PH-Assignment-2/README.md

     3. DATABASE_URL (provide mongodb connection string with database name)
 4. run npm install
 5. npm run build ( run this command)
+6. npm start (to start the server locally)

+Now, project setup is done.
+Hit the api described above to get the expected result.